glennsl/reason-react-quick-start/quick-start.md

 ### Stateful components

-With the magic back in, adding local state to a component is as easy telling Reason-React this is a steateful component, what the type of our state is, and what the initial state is:
+With the magic back in, adding local state to a component is as easy telling Reason-React this is a stateful component, what the type of our state is, and what the initial state is:

 [//]: # "components3"
 ```reason